How can I help you?

 ....Add stylesheet and script resources

 The theme stylesheet and script can be accessed from NuGet through Static Web Assets.
-Include the stylesheet and script references in the <head> section of the ~/index.html file.
+Include the stylesheet and script references in the ~/index.html file.

 ....

-<script src="_content/Syncfusion.Blazor.Core/scripts/syncfusion-blazor.min.js" type="text/javascript"></script>
+<script src="_content/Syncfusion.Blazor.Core/scripts/syncfusion-blazor.min.js" type="text/javascript"></script>NOTE

-Check out the Blazor Themes topic to discover various methods (Static Web Assets, CDN, and CRG) for referencing themes in your Blazor application.
-Also, see Adding Script Reference for approaches to adding script references.
+Check out the Blazor Themes topic to discover various methods (Static Web Assets, CDN, and CRG) for referencing themes in the Blazor application.
+Also, check out the Adding Script Reference topic to learn different approaches for adding script references in the Blazor application.

-Add Blazor Floating Action Button component
+Add Syncfusion® Blazor Floating Action Button component

 @using Syncfusion.Blazor.Buttons